dot-file/age-edit/README.md

 ### Runtime

-- A temporary filesystem mounted at `/dev/shm/`.
+- Optional: a temporary filesystem mounted on `/dev/shm/`.
-  It is present by default on Linux with glibc.
+  It is usually present on Linux with glibc.

 ## Installation